 - Volume Limiting: The headphones should have a limiting feature that does not allow the volume to go above 85 decibels.
 Some headphones actually have a lower setting at 70 decibels.
 However, you will find that many headphones do allow the decibels to extend past 85 decibels, but quality headphones should feature volume control.

 - Size: Children (especially babies) should not wear earbuds.
 Instead, they need headphones that cover their ears (either on or over) with a headband that fits their small child-sized heads.
+Headphones for 2 year olds are going to be smaller than bigger kids' headphones.

 - Connection: Wired or wireless headphones need to have a clear way to connect to your devices.
+You can choose between bluetooth headphones and wired headphones for your child.

 - Ear Cups: Headphones for kids either fit over the ear (offering the most noise cancellation) or fit on the ear (more comfortable, but allows more background noise to filter in).